Grocery Store Email Marketing Strategy: The Ultimate Guide (2022)

 The email is heavy on Thanksgiving-relevant imagery that draws the reader in and makes the email “easy on the eye.”

-The brand has structured the email in such a way that all customers will land exactly where they should, either they want a deal for a turkey or other ingredients for their recipes.
+The brand has structured the email in such a way that all customers will land exactly where they should, whether they want a deal for a turkey or other ingredients for their recipes.

 Grocery store marketing could not but include recipe suggestions and ideas that customers can use to upgrade their cooking game.
 After all, one of the most common reasons for grocery shopping is to purchase ingredients for home recipes.